 I think that mint is a quintessential aroma of the Holiday season and, when combined with vanilla, adds a yummy note to any Holiday blend!
 Peppermint (Mentha x piperita) and spearmint (Mentha spicata) are the two most common types of mint essential oils used.
 Avoid using peppermint essential oil around babies, young children and pregnant moms; opt for the less “reactive” spearmint essential oil.

-The suggestions in this article are drawn from the author’s combined 20 year experience in the health care and aromatherapy industry.
-She is UK-certified aromatherapist and a NAHA Certified Professional Aromatherapist (R).
-She is both a published author and editor in aromatherapy, a consultant, custom blend formulator and herbal studies student.
+The author of this article has been working in the health care industry since the 1990’s and in the aromatherapy industry since the 2000’s.
+She is UK-certified aromatherapist and a NAHA Certified Professional Aromatherapist®.
+She is both a published author and editor in aromatherapy, a consultant, custom blend formulator and life-long herbal studies student.
 She is the author of Authentic Aromatherapy and the current chief editor of the NAHA Aromatherapy Journal.
 She has taken the online Master Gardener short course series with the University of Oregon.
-Sharon works from her garden studio in Sedona, Arizona, where she is in the process of creating her own aromatic stillroom and school room for on-site workshops on her one acre homestead and aromatic gardens.
+Sharon works from her garden studio in Sedona, Arizona, where she gardens and distills plants from her own aromatic gardens, surrounded by natural fauna and flora on an original pioneer homestead property.